Lea esta hoja informativa en español

 HPTN 052

 HPTN 052 was a large study involving more than 1,000 mostly heterosexual, mixed-status couples.
 Very few cases of HIV transmission occurred during the study.
-These happened when the partner living with HIV had a detectable viral load, because their HIV drugs had either not yet started working properly or had stopped working.
+These happened when the partner living with HIV had a detectable viral load because their HIV drugs had either not yet started working properly or had stopped working.

 PARTNER

-The PARTNER study looked at the risk of HIV transmission in heterosexual and gay mixed-status couples in which the partner living with HIV took HIV treatment and had an undetectable viral load.
+The PARTNER study looked at the chances of HIV transmission in heterosexual and gay mixed-status couples in which the partner living with HIV took HIV treatment and had an undetectable viral load.
 The 2016 results showed that after 58,000 instances of sex among 1,166 couples who were not using condoms, there were zero cases of HIV acquisition within the couples: none from anal or vaginal sex; or to women; or to people living with other sexually transmitted infections (STIs).

 Even after the results of these studies were published in mid-2016, confusion and misinformation still dominated conversations about these new developments, and word did not reach many people living with HIV.